homeaway/iOS-Coding-Challenge/README.md

 1. Attention to detail
 1. Architectural choices
 1. Testability
-1. Knowledge of iOS libraries and SDKs
+1. Understanding of iOS libraries and SDKs

 Please write your code in Swift.
 Feel free to take advantage of third-party, open source libraries.